Mustufain/Convolution-Neural-Network-/README.md

 2. Relu
 3. Max pool
 4. Convolution
-5. Relu
-6. Maxpool
-7. Flatten
+5. Flatten
-8. Dense
-9. Relu
-10. Dense
-11. Relu
-12. Dense
+7. Dense
-13. Softmax
+8. Softmax

-Weights are initialized using Xavier initialization and Adam optimizer is used for training the network.
+Adam optimizer is used for training the network.

 ## Usage